Pejota44/NFL_Top3_Playoff_Analysis/readme.md

 # 🏈 Project: *“The I in Team” – NFL Top Offensive Players & Team Success*

 ## 📌 Overview
-This project analyzes whether having elite offensive players directly impacts team success in the NFL.
-Common sense suggests that a top QB contributes more to wins than a top TE — but does the data agree?
-Using Python for data preparation and Tableau for visualization, I ranked players across multiple positions and compared their performance to playoff outcomes.
+This project analyzes the top offensive NFL players (QB, RB, WR, TE) from the last 13 seasons (2012–2024) and explores how their performance correlates with team success.

 ## 📂 Data Preparation & Cleaning
 - **Positions studied**: QB, RB, WR, TE